the-bimbly1/nanoSID/README.md

 ### Philosophy

 This plugin is intentionally minimal.
 The real SID was never "perfect" — it was raw, unstable, and full of character.
-That’s what we aimed for.
+That’s what I aimed for.

 Noise is completely independent and uses pure white noise.
 The other waveforms get the classic SID crunch and distortion.